 WHY GO: Rabid Stephen King fans make pilgrimages to this city in the middle of Maine, but of course, there are other reasons to visit beyond catching a glimpse of The King of Horror or his Victorian manse.
-Come to Bangor ME and you’ll be introduced to war heroes and troop greeters, snowplows the size of ships and friars who don’t mind sharing a joke as they dish out freshly baked bread and soup.
+Come to Bangor ME and you’ll be introduced to war heroes and troop greeters, and snowplows the size of ships.
 Yes, Stephen King lives here, but there are other great reasons to visit Bangor.
 Just keep reading.

 Things to Do in Bangor ME